Cable Standing Lift

 Moderate reps per side are common for this pattern.

-It can support rotational strength when progressed appropriately.
+It can support rotational strength when it is progressed appropriately.

 What common mistake should I avoid?

-Using momentum and losing core brace during the return.
+Using momentum or losing the core brace during the return.